thecsw/thecsw.github.io/quotes/README.md

 Quote of the week ☁️
 ====================

+-   *Tuesday, June 23, 2020*

+The galaxies hum the shape and form in their essence.
+That is their secret.

+The particles whisper of the nature of proper interactions.
+That is their game.

+And during a storm, in the forest, on the right night, it is no secret that the leaves all sing of God.

+-- Exurb1a, *The Fifth Science*

 -   *Tuesday, June 9, 2020*

 It is by the fortune of God that, in this country, we have three